-In the recent case of Kemeh v Ministry of Defence, the Court of Appeal considered the liability of employers for acts of contractors and the appropriate injury to feelings award for one-off incidents.
+In the recent case of Kemeh v Ministry of Defence, the Court of Appeal considered employers’ liability for acts of contractors and the appropriate injury to feelings award for one-off incidents.

 Mr Kemeh was employed by the army as a cook.
 He is black and was born in Ghana.
 During his employment, Mr Kemeh was subjected to two directly discriminatory remarks about his race.
 The first comment was made by Mr Kemeh’s line manager (who was employed by the MoD) and the second by a butcher employed by Sodexo, a company to which the MoD had subcontracted its catering.